 The following information is provided for information purposes only and is not intended to be legal guidance, analysis, or advice.
 Please consult with your legal advisor for legal advice.

-Earlier this year, the Indian regulatory organizations that oversee SMS delivery, including the Telecom Regulatory Authority of India (TRAI), implemented a new regulation that splits SMS traffic between domestic and international routes.
-This was intended to reduce the amount of phishing attempts and unsolicited messages (spam), but it's caused some confusion for customers in the region and may have resulted in some delays or loss of messages mistakenly flagged as spam.
+In 2021, the Indian regulatory organizations that oversee SMS delivery, including the Telecom Regulatory Authority of India (TRAI), implemented a new regulation that splits SMS traffic between domestic and international routes.
+This was intended to reduce the amount of phishing attempts and unsolicited messages (spam), but it's caused some confusion for customers in the region and may have resulted in some delays or loss of messages if they are mistakenly flagged as spam.

-You can tell which routes your messages are using by the number that they appear to be sent from.
-Notifications sent using the international routes come from a number that starts with "5" - but not always the same number, and not all messages from that number will be from xMatters.
+xMatters SMS messages are delivered using the international route.
+Notifications sent using the international routes come from a number that starts with "5".
+Messages don't always originate from the same number, and not all messages from that number will be from xMatters.
 Your users might see a valid, targeted message from xMatters coming from the same number as a spam message or worse, a phishing attempt.

 It's important also to note that our customers might be hearing something different from their carriers than what we're hearing from our provider.
 This can happen when our customer doesn't realize that our traffic originates internationally and the carrier assumes that the originator is domestic.

 Under current regulations, international originators must be registered and the registration process specifically distinguishes between commercial traffic and transactional traffic like xMatters.
-We have had our traffic qualified by our provider and by Indian regulators, and they have confirmed that our traffic must be registered to be sent via domestic routes.
+We have had our traffic qualified by our provider and by Indian regulators.

 xMatters does not necessarily endorse or support the information contained in the content linked from this article.